thecomputerguru/Network-Resolver/README.md

 Goals for v0.1:

-   - Instead of getting a hostname from an IP address, I'm working on website URL resolution
+   - IP address to website URL resolution functionality